axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md

 *Description:* The `${SEQNUM}` macro contains a sequence number for the log message.
 The value of the macro depends on the scenario, and can be one of the following:

-  - If {{% productparam "abbrev" %}} receives a message via the IETF-syslog protocol that includes a sequence ID, this ID is automatically available in the `${SEQNUM}` macro.
+  - If {{% param "product.abbrev" %}} receives a message via the IETF-syslog protocol that includes a sequence ID, this ID is automatically available in the `${SEQNUM}` macro.

-  - If the message is a Cisco IOS log message using the extended timestamp format, then {{% productparam "abbrev" %}} stores the sequence number from the message in this macro.
-If you forward this message the IETF-syslog protocol, {{% productparam "abbrev" %}} includes the sequence number received from the Cisco device in the `${.SDATA.meta.sequenceId}` part of the message.
+  - If the message is a Cisco IOS log message using the extended timestamp format, then {{% param "product.abbrev" %}} stores the sequence number from the message in this macro.
+If you forward this message the IETF-syslog protocol, {{% param "product.abbrev" %}} includes the sequence number received from the Cisco device in the `${.SDATA.meta.sequenceId}` part of the message.

     {{% alert title="Note" color="info" %}}